-Burford has throughout its history adopted and complied with the Guernsey Finance Sector Code of Corporate Governance (the “Code”), and our compliance has been the subject of regular reporting to, and oversight by, the Burford Board.
+Burford has throughout its history adopted and complied with the Finance Sector Code of Corporate Governance issued by the Guernsey Financial Services Commission (the “Code”), and our compliance has been the subject of regular reporting to, and oversight by, the Burford Board.

 We discuss below how our its practices meet the relevant principles in the Code.